rccordell/f18rwda/assignments.md

 1. Come to class prepared to discuss any assigned readings, games, videos, or other media.
 Participate actively in class activities and discussions, making observations and asking questions that help the class think together.
 2. Complete interim self-assessments when requested during the semester demonstrating that you are on-track to meet the requirements agreed to in your grade contract.
+3. Complete the 3 required writing assignments and revise all 3 until you and your instructor agree they are "Satisfactory."
-3. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Tuesday, December 11.
+4. Complete a final self-assessment demonstrating that your work has met the agreed requirements, submitting it to Professor Cordell by 5pm on Tuesday, December 11.

 ### "A" Contract